 This unfavorable experience led me to trying complementary alternative natural means, which at first unsuccessfully included chiropractors, magnets, and even accupuncture therapy.
-(Please follow this link for our arthritis story).

 In doing research, I was struck by the comparative safety of natural products for treating osteoarthritis,

 The National Institutes of Health (NIH) GAIT study published in February, 2006 revealed that 65.7% of patients with moderate to severe osteoarthritis knee pain experienced pain relief taking glucosamine hydrochloride a natural supplement.
 The result was nearly as effective as the 69.4% who experienced pain relief taking Cox-2 selective inhibitor Celebrex (celecoxib), which has come under fire by the Food and Drug Administration (FDA) for side effects.